-- one-to-one mentoring and support during your job search - creating or updating your CV and preparing for interviews - completing application forms - free internet access to jobsites - finding work placements, training courses and volunteering opportunities.
+- one-to-one mentoring and support during your job search - creating or updating your CV and preparing you for interviews - completing application forms - finding work placements, training courses and volunteering opportunities.

-For more information about the support we offer, including the eligibility criteria, see the Employment and training factsheet on our website or contact our customer services team.
+For more information about the support we offer, including the eligibility criteria, see the Employment and training factsheet on our website or contact our customer contact team.